 Eucalyptus is a globally recognized oil due to its prominence in vapor-rubs (Vicks anyone?)

 Around the home, it can be used as a cleaning agent.
 It disinfects and clears out the air of any bad smells and has been found useful for people with weakened immune systems.

 This wonder-tree was an invasive species from Australia that may have helped in warding off mosquitoes.

 Research has shown Eucalyptus essential oil can be helpful for bronchial asthma.
 However, please note that for some asthmatics Eucalyptus EO can cause an asthma attack!
 If you have asthma and have never used Eucalyptus EO it may be best to avoid!

 It also works to relieve the pain associated with shingles.

-However, although eucalyptus is one of the top basic essential oils to have, I wouldn’t recommend using it on kids under 10 years old because it is too strong for them.
-Use cedarwood for them instead!
+However, although eucalyptus is one of the top basic essential oils to have, I do not use it on kids under 10 years old because it is too strong for them.
+I recommend using cedarwood for children between 5 and 10 years of age instead!